 Domestic violence negatively affects numerous people across the country, and often, individuals can suffer from this type of abuse for years and continue to suffer even after they have escaped the situation.
-While this is the side of the narrative most often described, another side to the story could include a person who has faced negative impacts to his or her life due to someone bringing false accusations of abuse against him or her.
+While this is the side of the narrative most often described, another side to the story could include a person who has faced negative impacts on his or her life due to someone bringing false accusations of abuse against him or her.

 Understandably, most people want to believe someone claiming to be a victim of domestic abuse.
 However, some unscrupulous individuals may try to use this tendency to take advantage of others’ sympathies and get revenge on another person.
-In the event that someone has wrongly accused you of domestic violence, you may feel shocked, dismayed and even confused.
+In the event that someone has wrongly accused you of domestic violence, you may feel shocked, dismayed, and even confused.
 Nonetheless, you may still find yourself having to prepare for legal proceedings.

 Types of Domestic Violence

-As part of your preparations, you may want to better understand the specific allegations that someone has brought against you.
+As part of your preparations, you may want to understand better the specific allegations that someone has brought against you.
 Information that may help in this endeavor relates to knowing the different types of domestic violence.
 The various types of abuse include: